 I love helping families reach THEIR goals.
 I love sharing research and helping families make feeding decisions they feel good about.

 Hospital, pediatric outpatient practice, telehealth

-Gardening, spending time with family, traveling
+I enjoy gardening, spending time with family, and traveling.

 Pediatric Nurse Practitioner, Primary Care

-After my struggles I realized the medical system is not educating providers on lactation yet recommends breast milk as the best method of nutrition for babies!
-Often, what is shared with families is from a providers personal experience, taught to them by peers, or based on research for formula-fed babies.
-I wanted to learn and understand more about infant oral anatomy and how breastfeeding should work, what is normal versus not normal on a scientific level.
+After my struggles, I realized the medical system is not educating providers on lactation yet recommends breast milk as the best method of nutrition for babies!
+Often, what is shared with families is from a provider's personal experience, taught to them by peers, or based on research for formula-fed babies.
+I wanted to learn and understand more about infant oral anatomy, how breastfeeding should work, and what is normal versus not normal on a scientific level.
 Learning these things was tremendously helpful for me as a mother to understand and navigate my own breastfeeding journey.

 When your baby is born, you become the expert on your body and on your baby.
 I have been amazed at how parents know something is not right, even when told it is fine.
 They might not know what the problem is, but their gut tells them something is off.
 Parents have to go to sleep at night with the decisions made, not the pediatrician, their mom, friend or even me!
 If it doesn't make sense or feel right, keep searching for the right answer.
 You are your childrens' advocate!